react4j/react4j/docs/_docs/compared_to_react.md

 `setState({})` will be invoked.
 In both React and React4j, explicitly scheduling a re-render should be avoided but if you need to do it you can.

+### getInitialProps versus defaultProps

+In React, a static property named [`defaultProps`](https://reactjs.org/docs/react-component.html#defaultprops) on the class or constructor tells the react runtime the default props for a component.
+The props provided by the developer are merged into these props.
+The equivalent in React4j is the `getInitialProps()` static method on the component class.
+This method is called when the component constructor function is created and the results are set as the default props for the component.
+The method must be static, non-private, have no parameters, throw no exceptions and must return a value that is compatible with the prop type for the component.

 ### JSX

 Most react code uses [JSX](https://facebook.github.io/jsx/) to build component hierarchies.
 JSX is an xml-like